qmlbook/qmlbook/en/ch15/index.rst

 .. literalinclude:: src/uiapp/mainwindow.cpp
     :language: cpp

-In the main window we create fist the push button and then register the signal ``clicked()`` with the slot ``storeContent()`` using the connect method.
-Every time the signal clicked is emitted the slot slot ``storeContent()`` is called.
+In the main window we first create the push button and then register the signal ``clicked()`` with the slot ``storeContent()`` using the connect method.
+Every time the signal clicked is emitted the slot ``storeContent()`` is called.
 As simple as this, objects communicate via signal and slots with loose coupling.

 The QObject
 ===========